camtonguyen/camtonguyen.github.io/blog-posts/stop-blaming-the-job-market-fix-your-portfolio.md

 While many designers obsess over interview questions and company research, here's what really matters:

 - 80% of your success comes from your portfolio and case study presentation.
 - 20% comes from everything else (Want to learn more about the 80/20 principle?
-Check out my related post [here](https://camtonguyen.github.io/posts/the-80-20-rule-work-smarter-not-harder).
+Check out my related post [here](/posts/the-80-20-rule-work-smarter-not-harder).

-### Creating an Portfolio that anyone wants to hire you
+### Creating a Portfolio that anyone wants to hire you

 **1. Find Your Niche**